Continuing with Spotify?

 yeah, it was when Miami Vice introduced those colorful blazers

-― This Thrilling Saga is the Top Show on Netflix Right Now (President Keyes), Friday, 12 December 2025 15:20 (two days ago)
+This Thrilling Saga is the Top Show on Netflix Right Now (President Keyes), Friday, 12 December 2025 15:20 (four months ago)

 I think the basic conflict is a lot of us are still hoping for listening tools that facilitate good playlists and meaningful music recommendations and recognize that expert knowledge is an essential component of that, while Spotify is looking to shape the experience such that they can reap the most profit from minimal effort and expense.
 Of course they're gonna encourage passive listening if the current attentional environment (cell phones and social media) engenders it, that achieves their goals which have nothing to do with music.
 It's not an environment that produces great music though, and again the contrast is we recognize the long-term negative effects of what Spotify is doing, while the company simply doesn't give a shit about that because they're trying to get more subscriptions and pay artists less.